bglase/can-usb-com/README.md

 The usb device appears as a serial port; depending on your platform you may or may not need to install drivers.
 If a serial port does not appear when you plug in the board, refer to the [board installation documents](https://gridconnect.box.com/shared/static/bt1lpbzdhx2fws11z1tvsoi2xnhbvgv3.pdf) and/or download drivers from https://gridconnect.com/usb-can-interface.html and correct the problem.

-Create a script to use the board (change the COM port number as required):
+Simple script to use the board (change the COM port number as required):

 ```js
 const Can = require('can-usb-com');